notsojug/jug-material/solid-ioc/sildes/slides.md

 * **Guice/Spring**: [JSR 330: Dependency Injection for Java](https://jcp.org/en/jsr/detail?id=330)
 * **Weld**: [JSR 299: Contexts and Dependency Injection for the Java EE platform](https://jcp.org/en/jsr/detail?id=299)

+???
+**Q:** What is a Java Specification Request (JSR)?

+**A:** A JSR is a Java Specification Request.
+This is the document submitted to the Program Management Office by one or more members of the Java Community Process to propose the development of a new specification or significant revision to an existing specification.

 ---